 On this day in the month of Abib, you are about to go forth.
 Exodus 13:4 (NASB)

-The Jewish calendar remained unchanged from the time of Noah to the time of Moses and until the defeat of Judah by King Nebuchadnezzar (2 Kings 24:12).
+It appears the Hebrew calendar remained unchanged from the time of Noah to the time of Moses and until the defeat of Judah by King Nebuchadnezzar (2 Kings 24:12).
 Then the calendar was changed.
-This can be observed that the Jewish calendar containing the months of Abib and Ziv were still being used in Exodus 23:15; 34:18; Deuteronomy 16:1; 1 Kings 6:1, 38 and 37.
-After 2 Kings 24:12, the Jewish months no longer appear in the Old Testament.
-However, the Babylonian month of Nisan appears in scripture (Nehemiah 2:1; Esther 3:7).
+This can be observed that the Hebrew calendar since the months of Abib and Ziv were still being used in Exodus 23:15; 34:18; Deuteronomy 16:1; 1 Kings 6:1, 38 and 37.
+After 2 Kings 24:12, these Hebrew months no longer appear in the Old Testament.
+However, the Babylonian month of Nisan starts appearing in scripture (Nehemiah 2:1; Esther 3:7).
 Nisan was the first month of the Babylonian calendar and it replaced the month of Abib.
-Consequently, the Jewish Passover now occurs on Nisan 14.
+Consequently, the Hebrew Passover now occurs on Nisan 14.